JensKnipper/personal-blog/_posts/2022-10-07-speaker-javaland-newcomer.md

 That is why the talk will deal with the local testing of AWS serverless lambdas.
 In the end I hope to make lots of developer's life easier by providing a useful resource about testing.

+The newcomer program is a nice concept where young speakers will be provided an experienced speaker as a mentor.
+The mentor will give them useful feedback on creating an abstract, slides and speaking in general.

 Before entering the big stage at [JavaLand](https://www.javaland.eu), I intend to practice as much as possible on smaller stages.
 The first chance will be a meetup of my employer [OpenValue](https://openvalue.eu) in November.